johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 In March 2020, I gave a talk with title
 "High Performance Location-based Restaurant Campaigns in Foodpanda" in [FOSSASIA Summit](https://summit.fossasia.org).
-This talk highlights how my team solved our problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.
+This talk highlights how my team solve a problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.